google-deepmind/tapnet/tapnet/tapvid3d/README.md

     query point used in the benchmark as the initial given point to track.
 The last dimension is given in `(x, y, t)`, where `x,y` is the pixel location of the query point and `t` is the query frame.

+*   `extrinsics_w2c`: for videos with a moving camera (videos from the Waymo Open Dataset and ADT), we provide camera extrinsics in the form of a world to camera transform, a 4x4 matrix consisting of the rotation matrix and translation matrix.
+This field is NOT present in the `pstudio` *.npz files, because in Panoptic Studio, the camera is static.

 ### Getting Started: Evaluating Your Own 3D Tracking Model